 Screen Time Management

-After getting to the ‘General’ section, tap on ‘Digital Wellbeing.’
+After getting to the ‘CONTENT & ACTIVITY’ section, tap on ‘Digital Wellbeing.’
 Then, choose ‘Screen Time Management.’

 Tap on the red ‘Turn on Screen Time Management’ button.
-Set a password that will help you to manage how much time the teenager uses the app.
+Set a password to help you manage how much time the teenager uses the app.
 After doing so, the setting will be turned on.

 Using the Restricted Mode